snehilvj/dmc-docs/docs/notification/notification.md

 ### sendNotifications

-Use the `sendNotifications` prop on `NotificationContainer` to show, or  update  notifications.
+Use the `sendNotifications` prop on `NotificationContainer` to show or  update  notifications.

 `sendNotifications` is a list of dictionaries.
 Each dictionary represents a single notification with the following properties:

 * `id` – notification ID used to update or remove notifications.
 A random ID is generated if not provided.
 * `action` – one of `"show"`, or `"update"`

+    * `"show"` – adds a new notification or queues it if the limit is reached
+    * `"update"` – updates a notification previously shown or queued

 * `position` – notification position.
 If not provided, the default from `NotificationContainer` is used.
 * `withBorder` – whether the notification should have a border
 * `withCloseButton` – whether the close button is visible